 While I was writing up my thesis, I unexpectedly got invitations to participate in debate programmes on TV and to write in a newspaper.
 This was an amazing and positive experience for the undergraduate student I was, and it led me to my passion for understanding the effects of the interactive technology.

 A few months before starting to work on my master thesis when I was copiously searching articles on Google, I had an experience while travelling on the subway where I started to think with the “illogic logic” of the Google search engine.

 Then I was curious if someone else had experienced something similar in the context of video games, so I posted a question about it in a Facebook group.

 In April 2010, I was doing my master studies at Stockholm University, and once again, I was looking for an original topic for a thesis.

 All the pieces started to come together after a few intense playing sessions of my favourite game ever, Resident Evil 4.
 At the supermarket, I wanted to look at something, which was far away.
 For a second, I wished I had the rifle from the game, so I could zoom in.

-After this experience, I decided to find out how common this were among gamers.
-My master thesis was to become the first study about GTP.
+After this experience, I decided to find out how common this was among gamers.
+My master thesis was to become the first study of GTP.

 First GTP study- Research process